 I appeal to all females – old and young, short and tall – beware of Pick Up Artists in that area any day of the week, and especially on weekend afternoons.
 Their most common pick-up lines are “I know it will sound a bit random, but I walked past you and…” and, if you pay close attention, you will most likely see their nervous tick as they try to face and overcome all their phobias at your expense.

-Every time I see them 'working' on Oxford Circus, I can't stop feeling nothing but pity.
-As soon as they approach a girl all their taught 'confidence' and 'charming' techniques fly out of the window.
+Every time I see them ‘working’ on Oxford Circus, I can’t stop feeling anything but pity.
+As soon as they approach a girl all their taught ‘confidence’ and ‘charming’ techniques fly out of the window.
 You can see them trying to take as little space as possible and frantically trying to remember their lines.
-Their body language speaks of anything but security as they try to 'neg' you.
-Not too bad from someone who would otherwise panic within five feet of a living woman.
+Their body language speaks of anything but security as they try to ‘neg’ you.
+Not too bad for someone who would otherwise panic within five feet of a living woman.
 I wonder how long it will take them to become like their fake Don Juan idols.
-But even then, the so called experienced PUA coaches sound sickeningly cheese-on-toast.
+But even then, the so-called experienced PUA coaches sound sickeningly cheese-on-toast.
 Just one example here: